 Workers’ compensation claims can be extremely complex and difficult to navigate alone.
 As state-mandated, no-fault insurance, workers’ comp entitles you to certain benefits whether you or your employer caused the accident that harmed you.
 While you do not need to establish fault in order to claim these benefits, it is critical to work with an experienced attorney to look out for your best interests.
 Your employer and the insurance company want to settle your claim as quickly as possible.

-At Portner & Shure, our top-rated lawyers have decades of experience fighting insurance companies and have obtained more than $200 million in verdicts and past settlements.
-We understand insurers’ motives and know the various ways they try to pay as little as possible to workplace accident victims.
+At Portner & Shure, our top-rated lawyers are nationally recognized by the National Top 25 Trial Lawyers, have decades of experience fighting insurance companies, and have obtained more than $250 million in verdicts and past settlements.
+We understand the insurance carriers motives and know the various ways they try to pay as little as possible to workplace accident victims.

 There are several types of workers’ compensation benefits available to an injured worker:

 - Temporary Total Disability (TTD): If a job-related injury prevents you from working, you may be eligible for temporary total disability.
 While on TTD, the insurance company pays you two-thirds of your salary, non-taxed, for the duration of your temporary disability.
 The rate of pay is calculated by averaging your wages, including overtime, from thirteen weeks prior to your accident.